Amirofcodes/node-pro-mobile/Docs/node-pro-mobile-detailed-documentation.md

 4. Implement offline mode with data synchronization
 5. Add push notifications for important updates
 6. Implement a more robust state management solution (e.g., Redux) if the app complexity increases
+7. Enhance AI-powered article creation with more detailed analysis and category suggestions
+8. Implement multi-language support for AI-generated content

-This documentation provides a comprehensive overview of the NODE-PRO Mobile project's technical aspects.
+This documentation provides a comprehensive overview of the NODE-PRO Mobile project's technical aspects, including the new AI-powered article creation feature.
 It serves as a guide for developers working on the project and can be updated as the project evolves.